Evolent Health (NYSE:EVH) Shares Gap Up Following Earnings Beat

-Evolent Health, Inc. (NYSE:EVH – Get Rating) shares gapped up prior to trading on Thursday following a better than expected earnings announcement.
+Evolent Health, Inc. (NYSE:EVH – Get Rating)’s stock price gapped up before the market opened on Thursday after the company announced better than expected quarterly earnings.
 The stock had previously closed at $22.21, but opened at $24.34.
-Evolent Health shares last traded at $26.08, with a volume of 7,320 shares.
+Evolent Health shares last traded at $26.08, with a volume of 7,320 shares traded.

-The technology company reported $0.08 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.06) by $0.14.
+The technology company reported $0.08 EPS for the quarter, topping the Zacks’ consensus estimate of ($0.06) by $0.14.
 Evolent Health had a negative return on equity of 3.60% and a negative net margin of 5.00%.
-During the same quarter in the previous year, the business posted ($0.06) earnings per share.
+During the same period in the previous year, the firm posted ($0.06) EPS.

-Several research analysts recently commented on the company. boosted their target price on Evolent Health from $37.00 to $50.00 and gave the stock a “buy” rating in a research note on Thursday, November 4th.
-JPMorgan Chase & Co. raised Evolent Health from a “neutral” rating to an “overweight” rating and lifted their price target for the stock from $26.00 to $37.00 in a report on Thursday, November 18th.
-Zacks Investment Research raised Evolent Health from a “sell” rating to a “hold” rating in a report on Wednesday, January 19th.
-Finally, Piper Sandler decreased their price target on Evolent Health from $36.00 to $32.00 in a report on Thursday.
-One analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus target price of $35.33.
+A number of brokerages have recently commented on EVH.
+Zacks Investment Research upgraded Evolent Health from a “sell” rating to a “hold” rating in a report on Wednesday, January 19th.
+Piper Sandler dropped their target price on Evolent Health from $36.00 to $32.00 in a report on Thursday. lifted their target price on Evolent Health from $37.00 to $50.00 and gave the stock a “buy” rating in a report on Thursday, November 4th.
+Finally, JPMorgan Chase & Co. upgraded Evolent Health from a “neutral” rating to an “overweight” rating and lifted their target price for the stock from $26.00 to $37.00 in a report on Thursday, November 18th.
+One research analyst has rated the stock with a hold rating and five have issued a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $35.33.

-Several institutional investors have recently bought and sold shares of the company.
-Manchester Capital Management LLC purchased a new stake in Evolent Health during the 3rd quarter valued at approximately $32,000.
-Point72 Hong Kong Ltd purchased a new stake in Evolent Health during the 4th quarter valued at approximately $72,000.
-O Shaughnessy Asset Management LLC raised its stake in Evolent Health by 444.9% during the 3rd quarter.
-O Shaughnessy Asset Management LLC now owns 3,226 shares of the technology company’s stock valued at $100,000 after acquiring an additional 2,634 shares during the last quarter.
-Advisor Group Holdings Inc. raised its stake in Evolent Health by 38.9% during the 4th quarter.
-Advisor Group Holdings Inc. now owns 4,055 shares of the technology company’s stock valued at $113,000 after acquiring an additional 1,135 shares during the last quarter.
-Finally, Lindbrook Capital LLC raised its stake in Evolent Health by 839.5% during the 4th quarter.
-Lindbrook Capital LLC now owns 5,853 shares of the technology company’s stock valued at $162,000 after acquiring an additional 5,230 shares during the last quarter.
+A number of large investors have recently made changes to their positions in EVH.
+Kornitzer Capital Management Inc. KS acquired a new position in Evolent Health during the 4th quarter valued at about $14,833,000.
+Loomis Sayles & Co.
+L P increased its holdings in shares of Evolent Health by 24.8% in the fourth quarter.
+Loomis Sayles & Co.
+L P now owns 1,982,292 shares of the technology company’s stock valued at $54,850,000 after purchasing an additional 394,503 shares during the period.
+TIG Advisors LLC acquired a new position in shares of Evolent Health in the third quarter valued at about $11,661,000.
+Islet Management LP acquired a new position in shares of Evolent Health in the third quarter valued at about $10,850,000.
+Finally, BlackRock Inc. increased its holdings in shares of Evolent Health by 5.2% in the fourth quarter.
+BlackRock Inc. now owns 5,889,963 shares of the technology company’s stock valued at $162,974,000 after purchasing an additional 290,576 shares during the period.

 Evolent Health, Inc engages in the provision of health care delivery and payment services.
 It deals with population health management, health plan and third party administration, network performance and pharmacy benefit management, risk adjustment, analytics and performance improvement, and technology and electronic medical record integration.